aa21/csv-command-line-column-extractor/README.md

   - quotationSymbol: Default is double apostrophe ( " )

-  E.g
+<b>E.g To dump the third column's contents:</b>

+    cli_csv.py orders.csv 2

+<b>E.g to write the contents of the first column to a new file:

     cli_csv.py orders.csv 0 w ';' '"'

-  to write the contents of the first column to a new file.